-As of March 31, 2013, the performance measurement periods with respect to approximately \$8.5 billion, or 24.4%, of our assets under management are longer than one year.
-These assets under management relate to assets subject to three-year performance measurement periods in the OZ Master Fund and other multi-strategy funds, as well as assets in our credit funds, CLOs, real estate funds and other alternative investment vehicles we manage.
-Incentive income related to these assets, excluding CLOs, is based on the cumulative performance over a performance measurement period, and is not earned until it is no longer subject to repayment to the respective fund.
+As of June 30, 2013, the performance measurement periods with respect to approximately \$9.4 billion, or 25.6%, of our assets under management were longer than one year.
+These assets under management include assets subject to three-year performance measurement periods in the OZ Master Fund and other multi-strategy funds, as well as assets in our credit funds, CLOs, real estate funds and other alternative investment vehicles we manage.
+Incentive income related to these assets, excluding CLOs, is based on the cumulative investment performance over a specified measurement period, and is not earned until it is no longer subject to repayment to the respective fund.
 Our ability to earn incentive income on these longer-term assets may also be subject to hurdle rates whereby we do not earn any incentive income until the investment returns exceed an agreed upon benchmark.
 However, for a portion of these assets subject to hurdle rates, once investment performance has exceeded the hurdle rate, we may receive a preferential "catch-up" allocation, resulting in a potential recognition to us of a full 20% of the net profits attributable to investors in these assets.
+Incentive income from our CLOs is based on the excess cash flows due to the holders of the subordinated notes issued by the CLOs, subject to a stated hurdle rate.